as1ndu/as1ndu/content/post/why-blockchain-is-not-yet-working.md

-## What are People are doing?
+## What can we do?

-There are majorly two things that go on in the blockchains industry, a) Building of blockchain solutions, and b) Speculation/Investing

-### a) Building

-Most projects are building on platforms that have these problems regardless, in hopes that they will integrate solutions to these issues in the future.
+Most projects are building on platforms that have these problems regardless, in hopes that they will integrate solutions to respective issues in the future.

-The risk they face however, is that the platform they built on my become obsolete after a heavy investment of time & resources on the wrong platform.
+The risk they face however, is that the platform they built on, my become obsolete after a heavy investment of time & resources on the wrong platform.

 Think how the [micro payments industry died in bitcoin because of high fees](https://bitcoinmagazine.com/articles/bitcoin-now-useless-micropayments-solutions-are-coming1/)

-It's like building your phone app around a windows smart phone only to be made irrelevant because the next generation of your app will not be using windows smart phones, but iOS and Android.
+It's like building your phone app around a windows smart-phone only to be made irrelevant because the next generation of your app will not be using windows smart-phones, but iOS and Android.

-### b) Solutions?

-A number of projects are working on the issues above.

-For instance;

-**Scalability:**  [Rchain](https://www.rchain.coop/) Doing work on sharding, [HashGraph](https://www.hederahashgraph.com/) using the gossip protocol to achieve finality and consensus in permission systems.

-**Key Management:** [Ledger](https://www.ledgerwallet.com/) using Hierarchal  Key Derivation to store private keys in a secure easy manner. i.e easy to read & store 24 english words found in literature.

-**Contract safety:** [Zilliqa](http://zilliqa.com) with their automata based programming language called, scilla that employ's formal verification using Coq.
-That will allow contracts to run safely & predictably.

-**Consensus Algorithms:** [Algorand](https://www.algorand.com/) using what they call a "rapid and efficient user consensus, enabling even the smallest transactions, regardless of transaction volume or number of users" to achieve transaction finality.

-**Privacy:** [Zcash](https://z.cash/), [Zcoin](https://zcoin.io/) & [Monero](https://getmonero.org/) using [Zero knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof) and [Ring signatures](https://en.wikipedia.org/wiki/Ring_signature) respectively to achieve privacy benefits.

-**Price Volatility:** [Digix's DGD](https://digix.global/) tokenising gold tokens to offer protection from volatility, [Dai's Maker DAO](https://makerdao.com/) & [Basis](http://www.basis.io/) intend to create cryptocurrency with stable prices completely maintained by digital resources.